-Pro-Change Behavior Systems, Inc. offers an e-Learning course entitled “Basic Transtheoretical Model Training” that provides coaches and other health professionals with the basic concepts and strategies needed to effectively use the Transtheoretical Model of Behavior Change (TTM, or the “Stages of Change”) when working with clients to change health behaviors.
+Pro-Change Behavior Systems, Inc. offers an e-Learning course entitled “Become an Agent of Change: Applying The Transtheoretical Model of Behavior Change” that provides coaches and other health professionals with the basic concepts and strategies needed to effectively use the Transtheoretical Model of Behavior Change (TTM, or the “Stages of Change”) when working with clients to change health behaviors.

 - Understand and describe the characteristics of people in each Stage of Change.